TezzStrom/pm1-gamers-corner/README.md

 - To ensure a responsive design and user-friendly interface, I will apply a mobile-first approach.

-- There will be on or more clear call-to-action button on the first and second page for easy accesability which will lead to the sign-up form.
+- There is one or more clear call-to-action button on the first and second page for easy accesability which will lead to the sign-up form.

-- There will be a section on the home page contatining information about the events.
+- There are a section on the home page contatining information about the events.

-- There will be an easy accesible navigation bar in the browser and a hamburgermenu on phone and tablet in the upper right corner for easy access and recognition for the user on all pages.
+- There is an easy accesible navigation bar in the browser and a hamburgermenu on phone and tablet in the upper right corner for easy access and recognition for the user on all pages.

-- There will be a separate page (_Games_) where users can vote for the top three games of the upcoming week, as well as a gallery with high-quality pictures and informative text of all the games that they can vote for.
+- There is a separate page (_Games_) where users can vote for the top three games of the upcoming week, as well as a gallery with high-quality pictures and informative text of all the games that they can vote for.

-- There will be a third page (_Sign-up_) to access a sign-up form.
+- There is a third page (_Sign-up_) to access a sign-up form.
 The sign-up form will have a field where the users must enter their email for easier administration by the site owner.

-- The contact information will be placed in the footer for inquiries.
+- The contact information is placed in the footer for inquiries.

 ### Wireframes